Link to media kit: http://goo.gl/5ilJEd

 - In cooperation with the Québec and Canadian Governments, enhance and diversify access-to-property formulas, as well as renovation and construction programs;

-- Increase the offering of affordable housing, and create land reserves to
+- Increase the offering of affordable housing, and create land reserves to that end, as required;

-Make it mandatory to include social and community housing and lower the application threshold for the municipal strategy.
+- Make it mandatory to include social and community housing and lower the application threshold for the municipal strategy.

 In addition to initiatives pertaining to housing, some measures targeting greater social and integrating immigrants' unity are also put forward by the commission.